 Create a note – Write your requirements down

 Huh.
-If you are still here and read all this post so far, I suppose you grab a piece of paper and write down what you learned about your needs.
+If you are still here and have read all this post so far, I suppose you grab a piece of paper and write down what you learned about your needs.
 List all your requirements carefully.

 - Basic preferences